Curriculum Information

 Semi-formal and Formal

-The two pathways are parallel in design to allow pupil transition from one pathway to another when appropriate to the learner.
-The pathways run on a two-yearly cycle apart from High School which operate on a three-year rolling programme.
-This allows for skills to be developed through a spiral approach to learning across all subjects.
+The two pathways are parallel in design to allow pupils to transition from one pathway to another, where appropriate to the learner.
+The pathways run on a two-yearly cycle (three-yearly cycle for years 9-11), and this allows for skills to be developed through a spiralised approach to learning across all subjects.
 Where repetition does occur, this is to ensure the skills are embedded, developed and extended.
 Some areas may appear the same, however they will be taught at a different level appropriate to their phase.
 The topics are designed to reflect age-appropriate learning and development across the school.

 6th Form